kokkos/kokkos-core-wiki/HierarchicalParallelism.md

 In this example `sum` will contain the value `N * team_size * 10`.
 Every thread in each team will compute `s=10` and then contribute it to the sum.

 Lets go one step further and add a nested `parallel_reduce`.
-By choosing the loopbound to be `team_size` every thread still only runs once through the inner loop.
+By choosing the loop bound to be `team_size` every thread still only runs once through the inner loop.

     using Kokkos::parallel_reduce;
     using Kokkos::TeamThreadRange;